masc-ucsc/docs/docs/pyrope/05-assert.md

 designed to have 3 levels of assertion checking: compilation time, simulation runtime, and formal verification time.

-There are 5 main verification statements:
+There are 2 main assertion statements:

 * `assert` and `cassert` are used to specify conditions that should hold true.
   `cassert` is required to hold true at compile time and `assert` can be checked either at compile or runtime if too slow to check.
 If the condition doesn't hold, an error is raised.

-* `optimize` is exactly like `assert`, but it also allows the tool to simplify code based on the given conditions.
+* `assume` is exactly like `assert`, but it also allows the tool to simplify code based on the given conditions.
 This can lead to more efficient code generation.
-While unproven `assert` can be enabled/disabled during simulation, `optimize` can not be disabled because it can lead to incorrect simulation state.
+While unproven `assert` can be enabled/disabled during simulation, `assume` can not be disabled because it can lead to incorrect simulation state.
+An `assume` on lambda inputs acts like a precondition, an `assume` on lambda outputs acts like a postcondition, and an `assume` mixing inputs and outputs acts as a general optimization constraint.

-* `requires` is statement that can be placed in lambdas.
-The clause specifies pre conditions to be true when the lambda is called. `requires` allows for code optimizations like `optimize` statement.

-* `ensures` is a statement similar to `requires` but the clause specifies a post condition. `ensures` allows code optimizations like `optimize` statement.

-Use the parenthesized form for verification conditions: `assert(expr)`, `cassert(expr)`, `optimize(expr)`, `requires(expr)`, `ensures(expr)`, and
+Use the parenthesized form for verification conditions: `assert(expr)`, `cassert(expr)`, `assume(expr)`, and `cover(expr)`.
-`cover(expr)`.
 This is the canonical style for new code and examples because it keeps the checked expression visually grouped and avoids newline/precedence ambiguity.
-A trailing message or gate still belongs to the statement:
+A trailing message still belongs to the statement:
-`assert(expr, "message") when enable`.
+`assert(expr, "message")`.

 Hardware setups always have an extensive CI/verification setup.
 This means that